ErpNetDocs/winclient/introduction/commands.md

 ## General

-- Change Enterprise company - opens a drop down list with the Enterrise companies available into the datatabase.
+- Change Enterprise company - opens a drop down list with the Enterrise Companies available into the datatabase.

 Main Menu >> Command Ribbon >> Home: